supree97/IP-LAB-ASSIGNMENT/README.md

 # IP-LAB-ASSIGNMENT
 **1. Develop a program to display grayscale image using read and write operation.**

+Description:
+Binary images: are images whose pixels have only two possible intensity values.
+ Binary images are often produced by thresholding a grayscale or color image, in order to separate an object in the image from the background.
+The color of the object (usually white) is referred to as the foreground color. grayscale image:A grayscale (or graylevel) image is simply one in which the only colors are shades of gray.
+Often, the grayscale intensity is stored as an 8-bit integer giving 256 possible different shades of gray from black to white. to read an image we use the function cv2.imread(). to save a image we use cv2.imwrite(). to destory all the windows().

 ```python
 import cv2 as cv
 import numpy as np